 Teague is a very small city located in the state of Texas.
 With a population of 3,572 people and two constituent neighborhoods, Teague is the 444th largest community in Texas.

-Teague is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Teague is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Teague who work in office and administrative support (10.49%), sales jobs (9.77%), and management occupations (8.98%).
+When you are in Teague, you'll notice that it is more blue-collar than most other communities in America.
+35.15% of Teague’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Teague is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Teague who work in office and administrative support (10.74%), sales jobs (9.90%), and personal care services (9.83%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Teague has relatively fewer families with younger children, and/or college students.
 Combined, this makes Teague a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.